R vs S Ketamine: What Actually Matters for Depression Treatment (2026)

 Spravato (esketamine nasal spray) is FDA-approved for treatment-resistant depression and, as of 2020, for major depressive disorder with acute suicidal ideation.
 It's administered in a certified clinical setting under the REMS program: two hours of monitoring after each dose, in a facility that can manage the blood pressure changes and dissociation the drug can produce.
 That infrastructure is the main reason Spravato is expensive and, for many patients, hard to access.
 Insurance coverage has expanded since launch but is still uneven.
 Out-of-pocket cost is typically $600-$900 per session in facility fees alone, on top of the drug itself.

 Clinically, Spravato works.
 The response rate in TRD is real, and for patients who can access it and tolerate the REMS requirements, it's a legitimate option.
-The practical barriers — the clinic requirement, the cost, the two-hour monitoring — are why at-home racemic sublingual has picked up as much as it has.
+The practical barriers (the clinic requirement, the cost, the two-hour monitoring) are why at-home racemic sublingual has picked up as much as it has.
+For a fuller breakdown of nasal-spray ketamine specifically, including REMS logistics, the difference between Spravato and compounded nasal sprays, and what insurance actually covers, see our ketamine nasal spray guide for 2026.

 Why most of us still prescribe racemic